Filet mignon apple brandy glaze with sweet potato purée and roasted Brussels sprouts on a white plate

 Start with the sweet potato purée.
 For a formal dinner, use two large spoons to form a quenelle, that three-sided oval shape you see at restaurant tables.
 For something more relaxed, use the back of a large spoon to create a swoosh from one side of the plate to the other.
 The purée goes down first because everything else rests on or beside it.

 Set the filet on top of or just overlapping the purée.
 If you sliced it, fan the pieces at a slight angle so the interior gradient shows.
 Place the Brussels sprouts alongside with the cut side facing up so the caramelization is visible.
-Spoon the apple brandy glaze over the top of the filet and let it run slightly into the purée where the two touch.
-Finish with a small sprig of fresh thyme.
+Spoon the apple brandy glaze over the meat in a slow ribbon, not pooled.
+Finish with a few watercress leaves on top of the filet.
 Nothing more.
 The components speak for themselves when they have been cooked with attention.

 Chef’s Notes